twilio/twilio-cli/.github/pull_request_template.md

 > All third party contributors acknowledge that any contributions they provide will be made under the same open source license that the open source project is provided under.

-- [ ] I acknowlege that all my contributions will be made under the project's license.

 ### Short description of what this PR does:
 -
 -